-BTEC (G11-12)
+BTEC (G12 only in 23-24)

 Sport, Fitness Instructing, and Personal Training - 1.0 PHE/ELE credit, 1.0 SCI credit, 1.0 SS credit

 This qualification is designed to support learners who are interested in learning about the sport, fitness instructing and personal training industry as the main focus of a two-year, full-time study programme and for progression into employment such as personal trainer.
 The Foundation Diploma has been designed for learners who wish to pursue a career in the Sports Science industry via higher education, to access graduate entry employment.